TVIC & GBV Tools

 Principles of Trauma- and Violence-Informed Care (graphic) – a one page graphic summary of the 4 Principles of TVIC and strategies for organizations and individual providers.

-Trauma Review Exercise – guides a mental (or actual) ‘walk through’ of the physical and social spaces where services are provided.
+Trauma Review Exercise – guides an actual (or mental) ‘walk through’ of the physical and social spaces where services are provided.
 Are they welcoming? physically, culturally and emotionally safe?
 Creating safe and welcoming spaces reduces potential harm for everyone, especially those most likely to feel unwelcome and unsafe.
 The space can be anywhere you provide service (e.g. in an office, school, clinic, hospital, community center, a home) – it applies to interactions with individuals and groups.

 Intimate Partner Violence Journeys to Safety – framed as guidance for those wishing to be good formal or informal allies or helpers, this 7-page graphic document synthesizes qualitative research on women’s experiences when making decisions about their abusive relationships.